U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Short-Term Energy Outlook

-EIA projects total coal consumption growth of 2.8% to 951 MMst in 2014 because of higher electricity demand and power sector natural gas prices nearly 30% above their 2013 level.
-Total coal consumption is projected to fall by 2.8% in 2015, as retirements of coal power plants rise in response to the implementation of the Mercury and Air Toxics Standards, electricity sales growth slows to 0.1%, and natural gas prices fall relative to coal prices.
+Higher electricity demand and higher power sector natural gas prices are contributing to an increase in electric power sector coal consumption this year.
+EIA projects electric power coal consumption of 868 MMst in 2014, an increase of 1.2% from last year.
+Power sector coal consumption is projected to fall by 0.4% in 2015, as retirements of coal power plants rise in response to the implementation of the Mercury and Air Toxics Standards, and electricity and natural gas prices fall relative to coal prices.

 |U.S. Coal Summary|